Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 // Underfitted data models usually have high bias and low variance.
 Overfitted data models have low bias and high variance.
 - [ ] Your model has low bias but high variance.

 #### Q60.
-Asian user complain that your company's facial recognition model does not properly identify their facial expressions.
+Asian user complains that your company's facial recognition model does not properly identify their facial expressions.
 What should you do?

 - [ ] Include Asian faces in your test data and retrain your model.
 - [ ] Retrain your model with updated hyperparameter values.